Polistes nimpha: Description and identification

-The Polistes nimpha is usually more black-patterned compared to Polistes dominula, but it is very difficult to morphologically differentiate between the females of Polistes nimpha and dominula.
-In females, the color of the malar area (between the mandible and compound eye) is yellow and the 6th gastral sternum is black.
-In males, the clypeus (the broad plate at the front of the head) has lateral ridges and the antennal segments are dark at the tips.
+The Polistes nimpha is usually more black-patterned compared to Polistes dominula, but it is very difficult to morphologically differentiate between the females of Polistes nimpha, Polistes dominula and Polistes associus.
+In females, the color of the malar area (between the mandible and compound eye) is yellow and the 6th gastral sternum is black, rarely with a yellowish apical spot.
+In males, the clypeus (the broad plate at the front of the head) has lateral ridges; dorsal length of apical antennal segment 2.2–2.9 times as long as its maximal width, 1.3–1.5 times as long as fifth antennal segment.
+In both sexes the apical half of antenna is more or less darkened dorsally.
 The venom gland of Polistes nimpha has a muscular poison sac in the shape of an oval.
 The tip of the stinger is curled at the peak towards the middle, and the palps are shorter than the stinger.
 The terminal palps are covered with substantial feathers.

 Nests appearance and materials

 The nests are beige and grey with dark grey lines.
 Their sizes vary, with measurements ranging from 8.5 × 9.6 cm to 3.8 × 5 cm.
 The central cells are oriented in relation to the ground morphology.
 Polistes nimpha usually nest in trees and sometimes in cavities.
 A nest consists of a single resinous pedicel and a comb not covered by envelope.
 Since there are no envelopes on Polistes nests, the temperature is not internally maintained inside the nest.
-Thus, outer temperatures must coincide with the species needs for offspring development.
+Thus, outer temperatures must coincide with the species needs for offspring development.However, during the hottest times, wasps are able to actively cool the nest by ventilating it with the movement of their wings.

 The species uses a mixture of oral secretions and plant fibers, called paper pulp, to build their nests.
 These chewed plant fibers from weathered wood and other sources constitute the nest's make-up.
 The fibers are gathered from areas proximate to the nesting site.
 The oral secretions ensure the durability of the nest during rain and weathering.
 The duration of chewing ultimately determines the absorbency of the nest paper.
 The chewing period of pulps may differ amongst individual colonies.

 The nests also consist of organic and inorganic materials; nitrogen is used for the production of the oral secretion, while oxygen, carbon, silisium, calcium, aluminum, potassium, and iron are found in fragments of the nest and within its walls.
 The amount of protein incorporated into the construction of nests may depend on environment conditions.
 Correspondingly, the amount of oral secretion used for the nest is positively correlated to the nest's exposure to rainfall.

 Distribution and habitat

-Polistes nimpha prefer low and relatively warm, uncultivated lands.
+The species has a transpalearctic range Polistes nimpha prefer low and relatively warm, uncultivated lands.
 The wasps prefer to nest on plants, under eaves of roofs and buildings, and in closed areas.
 Colonies with only one female foundress reside on vegetation, while colonies with two or more female foundresses are usually found in covered and sheltered areas.